litszwaiboris/Toolkit4Java/README.md

 #### My first project on Java, and it is simple as that c:

-#### New version, same functions, but instead utilize arguments instead of being cli-based
+#### New version, same functions, but instead utilize arguments instead of being TUI-based

 #### Contains 3 functions
 - Delete App from Launchpad Database
 - Reset Launchpad Layout
 - Enable/Disable Showing Desktop Icons

-#### Use explicit options input
-e.g. yes/no only contains either `yes` or `no` as options, or it will exit the application
+#### Utilizes simple command arguments with specific errors with directions